 If you have any queries about swimming lessons you can use our online form below.

-A key principle behind the new National Teaching Plan is FUN.
-Rather than simply learning strokes and distance, the Swim4Life Scheme will now adopt fun and games in order to help children learn to swim.
+An important principle behind the new National Teaching Plan is FUN.
+Rather than simply learning strokes and distance, the Swim4Life Scheme will now adopt fun and games to help children learn to swim.

 The NPTS is aimed at developing a wider range of skills that lead to children becoming more competent swimmers.
 Consequently, parents should notice an increased emphasis on fun and games being adopted as it is proven that the use of fun activities in the water leads to a better and more confident outcome.